 Potentially Dangerous Examples: The thicker the blanket, the more dangerous.
 So heavier blankets found in bedding kits are the worst offenders.
 This also applies to parents that co-sleep and have their bedding near their child.

-Potentially Dangerous Examples: The Arm’s Reach and Bednest bedside sleepers have both been subject to recalls due to risk of the infants falling.
-There have been no reported injuries in the United States, however, the Arm’s Reach co-sleeper has had at least one reported fatality in Canada.
+Potentially Dangerous Examples: The Arm’s Reach and Bednest bedside sleepers have both been subject to recalls due to the risk of infants falling.
+There have been no reported injuries in the United States, but the Arm’s Reach co-sleeper has had at least one reported fatality in Canada.

 Aside from being hazardous, all of the above sleep items have something else in common: their use comes from a good place.
 Parents want to prevent SIDS, make their child comfortable, or keep them warm.
-However sometimes in the process of trying to care for their child, parents instead introduce risk into their sleep environment.
-What’s worse is they often buy these products straight from store who sell them as ‘safety’ products.
+Sometimes, however, in the process of trying to care for a child, parents unintentionally introduce risk into their sleep environment.
+What’s worse is they often buy these products straight from stores that sell them as “safety” products.

-The best way to make sure your child is safe in their cribs is by consulting a safety guide from CPSC or other organizations every few months.
-The basic idea though is to keep foreign objects such as positioners, pillows, stuffed animals, blankets and other objects out of the crib and do not use bumpers or tents around or on top of the crib.
-While many of these products should be removed entirely from shelves, for now it’s our job as parents to be aware of potential risks by removing them.
+The best way to make sure your child is safe in their crib is by consulting a safety guide from CPSC or other organizations every few months.
+The basic idea, though, is to keep objects such as positioners, pillows, stuffed animals, blankets, and other objects out of the crib, and never to use bumpers or tents around or on top of the crib.
+While many of these products should be removed entirely from shelves, for now it’s our job as parents to be aware of potential risks and to remove them.